GiannaJ15/mod1-code-review-boating-school-dc-web-060418/README.md

 # mod1-code-review-boating-school

 Welcome to Boating School!
-A Spongebob activity that simulates a system that tracks the Boating Tests happening.
+A Spongebob activity that simulates a system that tracks Boating Tests.
 We have three models - 'Student', 'Instructor', and 'BoatingTest'.

 Associations: